-Emmy Winners 2017 — Full List: Kate McKinnon & More
+Emmy Winners 2017 — Full List: Sterling K. Brown & More

 The biggest night in television has arrived.
 So, who took home the trophies?
-We’re updating our list all night.
+Here’s our full list.

+It’s officially here: Sunday night was the 69th Primetime Emmy Awards in Los Angeles, Cali., hosted by CBS’ own Stephen Colbert.
+Naturally, the night was full of jabs at Donald Trump, but it was also star-studded.
+The competition was stiff!

+Saturday Night Live and Westworld both landed 22 nominations each, with FEUD and Stranger Things with 18 each!
+When it came to the networks, HBO earned 110 nominations, Netflix earned 92, NBC earned 63, FX earned 54 and ABC earned 34!
+So, who took home the biggest awards of the night?

 SUPPORTING ACTRESS IN A LIMITED SERIES OR MOVIE